|SEIU Professional Exempt|

 Provides department with relevant information concerning current and past investigations.

-Attends weekly crime meetings to present detailed factual reports to be used by department management and field unit supervisors to evaluate investigative priorities in case development.
+Attends weekly crime meetings to present detailed focus areas to be used by department management and field unit supervisors to evaluate investigative priorities in case development.

 Works closely with Crime Prevention, Intelligence, and Investigative Units in the identification of problems that may be resolved through the use of crime prevention, manpower allocation, and deployment strategies.